ffes/npptags/docs/options.rst

 When ``OverwriteTags`` is set to ``0`` and a tags file is found the plug-in will not overwrite and regenerate this existing tags file before generating the database.
 When set to ``0``, this implies that ``DelTags`` is set to ``0`` as well.
-Can be useful when regenerating the tree but you don't want to execute ctags every time.
+Can be useful when regenerating the database but you don't want to execute ctags every time.

 When ``CtagsVerbose`` is set to ``1`` the ``--verbose`` flag is added